 But that's not what drove the sultan out of Wallachia.

 Sultan Mehmed's elite Janissaries pursued the Wallachians and managed to inflict casualties numbering in the thousands.
-The rest of the army pressed on the Wallachia's capital, prepared to lay siege to the city and destroy it.
+The rest of the army pressed on the Wallachia's capital and prepared to lay siege to the city and destroy it.
 But instead of a fortified citadel, the Turks found the gates of the city wide open.
 Inside, as they rode around, they were treated to a "forest of the impaled" along the roadside.
 Vlad impaled some 20,000 more enemy soldiers and sympathizers.
-Historical accounts aren't clear on the sultan's reaction, if he was horrified or impressed, but they do agree Mehmed decided to leave Wallachia the very next day.
+Historical accounts aren't clear on the sultan's reaction, if he was horrified or impressed, but they do agree Mehmed left Wallachia the very next day.

 We Are The Mighty (WATM) celebrates service with stories that inspire.
 WATM is made in Hollywood by veterans.
 It's military life presented like never before.
 Check it out at We Are the Mighty.